Up to 5 GBCI Continuing Education Credit Hours Available for LEED and WELL.

 Submitted by Health Product Declaration Collaborative

-Wakefield, MA, November 2, 2020 /CSRwire/ – HPDC will host its first Material Health Open Innovation Symposium on Tuesday, November 17, 2020 from noon to 5 pm EST. Dedicated solely to the rapidly growing field of Material Health Practice, this Virtual Zoom event is free to HPDC members and $25 for non-members.
+WAKEFIELD, Mass., November 12, 2020 /CSRwire/ – HPDC will host its first Material Health Open Innovation Symposium on Tuesday, November 17, 2020 from noon to 5 pm EST. Dedicated solely to the rapidly growing field of Material Health Practice, this Virtual Zoom event is free for everyone.

 The U.S. Green Building Council has joined HPD Collaborative as a co-sponsor and will present on LEED v4.1, the future of LEED and LEED Positive, a long-term regenerative and restorative design vision for LEED.